 - Life Insurance

 - Since death is finite, this is the easiest one to contemplate and quantify.
-Consideration should be given to the length of time for which the coverage will be needed.
+Consider the length of time the coverage will be needed.
 Ideally, premiums on the coverage will be level until the expected retirement date of the key person.
-If the retirement date is unknown, it is best to purchase permanent coverage in order to avoid sharp price increases when the key person is in their fifties, sixties, and seventies.
+If the retirement date is unknown, it is best to purchase permanent coverage to avoid sharp price increases when the key person is in their fifties, sixties, and seventies.

 - Disability Insurance